 How then to define stupidity?

-Let me try my hand with a longer description:
+Let me try my hand at a longer description:

-I propose that "stupid" is a practical interpretation from the domain of common-sense.
+I retain that "stupid" is a practical interpretation from the domain of common-sense.

-Words like "stupid" or "silly" or "dumb" “mindless”, “heedless” “inept”, “mad” or "foolish", indicate in everyday language an impression (often agreed among persons) obtained from observed fact, completed with common-sense psychology inferences of what could have happened in the head of the authors before or during the act experienced as stupid; such verbal labels signal and expose apparent practical dysfunctions of understanding, of prudent judgement or of action which - for various causes - appear as manifestly inadequate and incompetent against the intentions of the authors, the expectations and norms of competence in a practical occasion and a given context.
+Words like "stupid" or "silly" or "dumb" “mindless”, “heedless” “inept”, “mad” or "foolish", indicate in everyday language an impression or intuition (often agreed among several persons) obtained from observed fact, completed with common-sense psychology inferences of what could have happened in the head of the authors before or during the act which is experienced as stupid; such verbal labels signal and expose apparent practical dysfunctions of understanding, of appreciation of a task or context, omission of prudent judgement or maladroit action which - for various causes - appear as manifestly inadequate and incompetent against the assumed intentions of the authors, the expectations and norms of competence in a practical occasion and a given context.

-The advantage of such an interpretation of stupidity as manifest failing of common-sense is to invite one to review and classify the varieties of observed blunders - stupid speech, acts and conduct - particularly the serious ones, to investigate their roots and immediate causes and conditions, often neglected.
+The advantage of such an interpretation of stupidity as manifest failing of good-sense and phrónēsis (prudence, to simplify) is to invite one to review and classify the varieties of observed blunders - stupid speech, acts and conduct - particularly the serious ones, to investigate their roots and immediate causes and conditions, often neglected.
 We are led to consider why and how one comes to commit such stupid things - thought, told or done - instead of raising our arms to the sky in despair.
 This may offer some direction to understand the afflictions of stupidness, to avoid them, to face them, to work in their presence or to defend against them.

-The imprecision of the notion always “lived” and relative to a local context, repels the lovers of precision; the object signified by the subjective label is nevertheless heavy with meaning for our lives.
+The imprecision of this notion denoting something “lived” and relative to a local context, repels the lovers of precision; the object signified by the subjective label is nevertheless heavy with meaning and consequences for our lives.

 Some elements to define by description that which is named stupidity may be the following:

-- Our thoughts, discourse and practice are evaluated in their coherence and relational quality, supposed to connect us usefully and as purposeful agents to the reality of knowledge, things and people (or the world around us).
-One considers stupid that conduct which is perceived as flagrantly disconnected from expected common sense judgement, offbeat of normal expectations and context, counterproductive against objectives, occasion or participants.
+- Our thoughts, discourse and practice are evaluated in their coherence and relational quality, supposed to connect us usefully and as purposeful agents to the surrounding reality of knowledge, things and people (or the world around us).
+One considers stupid that conduct which is perceived as flagrantly disconnected from expected common sense judgement, offbeat of normal expectations and context, counter-productive against the objectives at hand, occasion or participants.
 The list is long.
-To be dismissed as stupid a performance appears as utterly incompetent or inadequate: insufficient, ignorant, misunderstanding, insensible, tactless, inappropriate, untimely, inept, incongruous ... in short out of context and discordant with it.
-The act of stupidness appears as an external sign of inability to be adequate; ignorance, awkwardness or poor judgement.
+To be dismissed as stupid, a performance appears utterly incompetent or inadequate: insufficient, ignorant, misunderstanding, insensible, tactless, inappropriate, untimely, inept, incongruous ... in short out of context and discordant with it.
+The act of stupidness appears as an external sign of inability to be adequate; by ignorance, distraction, awkwardness or poor judgement.

 One thing to retain: something thought, believed, said or done is not stupid because it were uninformed, illogical, irrational or insufficiently rational (which may be often the case) not even because of being erroneous, grossly false, contrary to truth (which certainly is not so good) but because of being a flagrant deficit of commonsense and of its shared good judgement, this translation in terms of human practice and life of the similar scientific adequacy to reality.

-As for wisdom, maybe we grow wiser less by profound thoughts and high knowledge than by becoming aware and in control of our inherent human stupidity, our limits, and strings, more prudent to avoid being misled by our own subtlety, more able to detect and redress promptly our stupidities, while we learn from them, more able not to reproduce them.
+As for wisdom, maybe we grow to act wiser less by profound thoughts and high knowledge than by becoming aware and in control of our inherent human risk of dysfunction, our limits, and strings, more prudent to avoid being misled by our own abstractions and subtlety, more able to detect and redress promptly the stupidities committed, while we learn from them, more able not to reproduce them.

 We grow wiser by becoming less stupid; or at least by better understanding and controlling our stupidity.